USS publishes Report and Accounts covering 'an extraordinary year'

 According to the latest independent analysis, USS’s annual investment management costs were £66 million lower than its peers1.

 In June 2020, USS Investment Management announced its first exclusions policy.
-USS has since stated its ambition to be ‘Net Zero’ for carbon by 2050, if not before.
+USS has since stated its ambition for its investments to be net zero by 2050, if not before.

 At 31 March 2021, total assets under management were £82.2bn (2020: £67.6bn).
 Its DB fund stood at £80.6bn, while its defined contribution (DC) assets totalled £1.6bn.